 Research has shown that without economic progress, stagnating communities become a breeding ground for crime, illiteracy, moral decay and hopelessness.
-And this is what we see today in Chicago.
+And this is what we see today in Chicago, an economic caste system.
 No one can live without hope.

-I heard someone say that once you get civil rights, you must begin to work on "silver" rights.
+I heard someone say that once you get civil rights, you must begin to work on "silver rights."
 Social justice without economic justice will eventually revert to injustice.
-You cannot sustain social justice without economic viability.

-It's been more than 50 years since Dr. Martin Luther King, Jr. gave his "I Have a Dream" speech at the March on Washington, and the nation's "promissory note" to African Americans remains in default.
+It's been more than 50 years since Dr. Martin Luther King, Jr. gave his "I Have a Dream" speech at the March on Washington, and the nation's "promissory note" to African Americans, in particular, remains in default.